 Wednesday, August 29, 2018

 "UPSTART!
-YOUR GREAT-GRANDFATHER WAS A MONEY-GRUBBING MEDICI BANKER, WHILE MY ANCESTORS HAVE BEEN FEUDAL LORDS SINCE THE NINTH CENTURY!"
+YOUR ANCESTORS WERE MERE MEDICI BANKERS, WHILE MINE HAVE BEEN FEUDAL LORDS SINCE THE NINTH CENTURY!"

 So exclaimed Madame de Montespan,* Louis XIV's most famous favorite, in a quarrel with the king.
 He would feel humble before her.